maranasgroup/CatPred/README.md

 ## Web Interface

 For ease of use without any hardware requirements, a Google Colab interface is available here: [tiny.cc/catpred](http://tiny.cc/catpred).
+It contains sample data, instructions and installation all in the Colab notebook.

 ## Reproducing publication training/results